-The Auditor reviewed two (2) completed investigations into allegations of misconduct by OPD employees in the first six months of 2024.
-This represents a substantial decrease in misconduct complaints, compared to 2023, in which there were eight (8) in the first six months.
-The investigations were found to be thorough, objective, free of bias, and consistent with OPD policies.
+The Auditor reviewed fourteen (14) completed investigations into allegations of misconduct by OPD employees in 2024.
+The Auditor found the Department's investigations were thorough, objective, free of bias, and consistent with OPD policies.
 There were no sustained complaints of officers engaging in serious misconduct such as excessive use of force or civil rights violations.

-One investigation originated with a complaint that, in a court proceeding, an officer made false or misleading statements.
+Only one complaint resulted in a sustained finding of misconduct.
+That investigation originated with an informal complaint that, in a court proceeding, an officer made false or misleading statements.
 The Department opened an internal investigation and thoroughly reviewed the officer's record and performance.
 The Department sustained a finding of Unsatisfactory Work Performance and determined the allegations of false or misleading statements were Unfounded.
 The Department documented that the officer's performance was inadequate due to a lack of training and experience.
 Appropriate training and support was assigned and completed.